Romans-I-XVI/Roku-gameEngine/README.md

 	animation_position: 0 ' This would not normally be changed manually, but if you wanted to stop on a specific image in the spritesheet this could be set.
 }
 ```
+Note: Rotating and scaling an image at the same time has serious performance implications as Roku does not provide a method to draw an object with both scale and rotation.
+It is handled internally by creating an roBitmap to act as a canvas for the scaled drawing, the image is then drawn with rotation to the screen, then the roBitmap is removed.

 ##### getImage([image_name as String]) as Object
 Returns the image with the provided image name.
 Defaults to "main" image name.
 ##### removeImage([image_name as String])